Laurie Anderson: Singles

-The single "Sharkey's Day" was for many years the theme song of Lifetime Television.
+The single "Sharkey's Day" was for many years the theme song of basic cable channel Lifetime.
 Anderson also recorded a number of limited-release singles in the late 1970s (many issued from the Holly Soloman Gallery), songs from which were included on a number of compilations, including Giorno Poetry Systems' The Nova Convention and You're the Guy I Want to Share My Money With.
-Over the years she has performed on recordings by other musicians such as Peter Gabriel, Lou Reed, and Jean Michel Jarre.
+Over the years she has performed on recordings by other musicians such as Peter Gabriel, Lou Reed, and Jean-Michel Jarre.
 She also contributed lyrics to the Philip Glass album Songs from Liquid Days, and contributed a spoken-word piece to a tribute album in honor of John Cage.

 Music videos

 Formal music videos have been produced for: